go-graphite/carbon-clickhouse/README.md

 1. Add `graphite_rollup` section to config.xml.
 Sample [here](https://clickhouse.yandex/docs/en/operations/table_engines/graphitemergetree/).
 You can use [carbon-schema-to-clickhouse](https://github.com/bzed/carbon-schema-to-clickhouse) for generate rollup xml from graphite [storage-schemas.conf](http://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf).

 2. Create tables.
-Be aware that in these examples the tables are partitioned by day.
-If you want old Clickhouse behaviour with monthly partitions then change toYYYYMMDD to toYYYYMM everywhere.

 ```sql
 CREATE TABLE graphite (